Writer Sloane Crosley Tells Wealthsimple Why She Hasn’t Given Herself a Raise Since 2009 | Wealthsimple

 If I had a billion dollars, I would probably buy a vacation home in France or Maine or somewhere in the South, maybe an island off the coast of Georgia.
 I would buy a car to have in the city and a space for it in a garage.
 I would travel first-class all the time.
 I’d buy a bigger apartment or a townhouse, and then I think I would just buy really nice lighting, which is a fortune.
 I think it's a common dream when you're weaned on New York City rental lighting.
 In the ceiling of every living room of every rental apartment in New York you’ll find this glowing boob light.
 You turn on the light and it’s the all-seeing eye of the lone boob.
 Those boob lights really make you start to appreciate good lighting.

-As told to Andrew Goldman exclusively for Wealthsimple, the largest automated investing service in Canada.
-We make investing simple, smart and affordable.
+As told to Andrew Goldman exclusively for Wealthsimple.
+We make smart investing simple and affordable.